wwnnstudio/wwnnstudio.github.io/_posts/2024-10-16-roosterbowls.md

 This sort of shoots this post into the realm of "*what is art??*" so I'm going to leave it here.

-(Notes for myself: not discussed by very relevant: fair wages, cost of labour, origniality, consumption, self-relization, the experience economy, the image of creating on social media, slipcasting, tools)
+(*NOTES* not discussed by very relevant: fair wages, cost of labour, origniality, consumption, self-relization, the experience economy, the image of creating on social media, slipcasting, tools)